top of page

 Configuring Approval Workflows

-Standard security and optional updates can utilize automatic approval mechanisms, reducing administrative overhead for routine maintenance cycles.
+Standard security and optional updates can utilize automatic approval mechanisms.
+This reduces administrative overhead for routine maintenance cycles.
 Recovery-focused updates maintain manual approval requirements, ensuring human oversight for remediation actions.

 Deployment Timing Controls